Model-robust standardization in stepped wedge cluster randomized trials: Formalizing the treatment effect estimands in SW-CRTs under informative sizes

 \emph{Horizontal cluster-average treatment effect}.
-Another horizontally aggregated estimand is the h-cATE, which extends the definition of cluster-average treatment effect estimand in a standard parallel-arm CRT.\citep{kahan2023estimands} In this estimand, individual outcomes are first aggregated across time periods within each cluster, and then the clusters themselves serve as the unit of inference.
+A different horizontally aggregated estimand is the h-cATE, which extends the definition of cluster-average treatment effect estimand in a standard parallel-arm CRT \citep{kahan2023estimands}.
+In this estimand, individual outcomes are first aggregated across time periods within each cluster, and then the clusters themselves serve as the unit of inference.
 A key characteristic of h-cATE is that each cluster contributes equally to the final estimand, regardless of its total number of observations across time periods.
-In the general definition \eqref{weight_potential}, the weights are defined as: $\omega_{ijk}=1/\sum_{j=1}^{J}N_{ij}$ and $\omega_{ij} = N_{ij}/\sum_{j=1}^{J} N_{ij}$, which ensures that each cluster-period is weighted according to its proportion of the total cluster size across periods $j=1$ to $J$.
-As a result, after aggregating across time periods, each cluster contributes equally to the overall estimand.
-Formally, the h-cATE is defined as: $\tau_{\text{C}}^{\text{h}} = f\{\mu_{\text{C}}^{\text{h}}(1),\mu_\text{C}^{\text{h}}(0)\}$, where
+In the general definition \eqref{weight_potential}, the weights are $\omega_{ijk}=1/\sum_{j=2}^{J-1}N_{ij}$ and $\omega_{ij} = N_{ij}/\sum_{j=2}^{J-1} N_{ij}$; this ensures that each cluster-period is weighted according to its proportion of the total cluster size across periods $j=2$ to $J-1$.
+As a result, after aggregating across the roll-out periods, each cluster contributes equally to the overall estimand.
+Formally, h-cATE is defined as: $\tau_{\text{C}}^{\text{h}} = f\{\mu_{\text{C}}^{\text{h}}(1),\mu_\text{C}^{\text{h}}(0)\}$, where

-As illustrated in Figure \ref{fig:ATE}(b), different from the h-iATE, which assigns equal weight to individual outcomes across clusters and periods, the h-cATE emphasizes balancing the information contribution at the cluster level.
-This estimand mimics the cluster-average treatment effect in a standard parallel-arm CRT which recruits all individuals observed from period $2$ to $J-1$ in the SW-CRT under consideration.
+As illustrated in Figure \ref{fig:ATE}(b), the h-cATE differs from the h-iATE by balancing the information contribution at the cluster level.
+This estimand mimics the cluster-average treatment effect in a standard parallel-arm CRT which recruits the same set of individuals observed from period $2$ to $J-1$.